portsoc/hangman-in-branches/README.md

 1. Launch an editor from AppsAnywhere (e.g., "Visual Studio Code" or "Atom").

+1. If you are a newcomer to Git, you could also search for and launch "Github Desktop Client".

 ### On your computers

 1. Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Node](https://nodejs.org/en/download/).